 Any student considering filing a grievance should first attempt to resolve the issue with the course instructor.
 If a resolution is not reached, the student may request, within five (5) working days, a conference with the Nursing Department Chair.
 If the matter is not resolved, the student should, within 5 days, request a conference with the Dean of the Health Sciences division.
-If the matter remains unresolved, the student may, within 5 days, request a conference with the Vice President of Education and Training.
+If the matter remains unresolved, the student may, within 5 days, request a conference with the Chief Academic Officer.
+The decision of the Chief Academic Officer is final.